Kerys Harrop

+On 2 April 2023, she broke the Women's Super League's all-time record for appearances by chalking up her 178th game in the competition.

+On 24 August 2023, Harrop announced her retirement from professional football.

-In addition to her footballing achievements, Harrop has obtained a first class Honours degree from Loughborough University in Sport Science and a master's degree and PGCE Teaching Degree from the University of Wolverhampton.
+In addition to her footballing achievements, Harrop has obtained a first class Honours degree from Loughborough University in Sport Science and a master's degree from the Sports Business Institute Barcelona, and PGCE Teaching Degree from the University of Wolverhampton.

 Harrop holds both British and American citizenship.